RaymondByc/raymondbyc-github.io/index.md

 <img class="profile-picture" src="portrait.jpg">

 Hi!
-I am a third-year student of the College of Computer Science at [Sichuan University](http://en.scu.edu.cn), China.
+I am working on HUAWEI company now!
+I still focus on the exciting field - Self-Driving Cars, where I have no doubts about future prosperity.

+Specifically, I am involved in the Autonomous Valet Parking(AVP) with four surrounding cameras.
+I am responsible for the parking slot detection with bird-eye images, and the aid of localization with the related information with parking slot.

-I am looking forward to a PhD or job opportunity of Computer Vision and Machine Learning.
+I am still looking forward to a PhD or job opportunity for Computer Vision and Machine Learning.
+Of course, the opportunity for self-driving cars is better.

 ## Education
 ### Sichuan University ( 2017.9 - 2020.6 )